Isaac-Subirana/nebula/README.md

 ---

-You can find the documentation **_in English_** detailing how to get Chromium code and modify and compile it to get Nebula [here](https://github.com/Isaac-Subirana/nebula/blob/main/README_ENGLISH.md). **It is still pending a lot of translation work!**
+You can find the documentation **_in English_** detailing how to get Chromium code and modify and compile it to get Nebula [here](https://github.com/Isaac-Subirana/nebula/blob/main/README_ENGLISH.md).

 You can download Nebula from [here](https://github.com/Isaac-Subirana/nebula/releases) (`Nebula-Setup.exe`).